pudly/schmopera-hugo/content/articles/the-olympics-of-singing-semiramide-at-roh.md

 +++
-author = "John Beckett"
+author = ["authors/john-beckett.md"]
 categories = "Review"
-companies = ["Royal Opera House"] date = "2017-11-21T12:07:00-05:00"
+date = "2017-11-21T12:07:00-05:00"
 lastmod = "2017-11-21T13:16:00-05:00"
-people = ["Joyce DiDonato","Lawrence Brownlee","Daniela Barcellona","Michele Pertusi","Mirco Palazzi","Jacquelyn Stucker"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1511284013827/2017-11-21---square---BC20171116_SEMIRAMIDE_0510-JOYCE-DIDONATO-AS-SEMIRAMIDE-C-ROH.-PHOTO-BILL-COOPER.jpg.jpg"
 primary_image_credit = "Joyce DiDonato in the title role of Semiramide, ROH, 2017.
+Photo: Bill Cooper." publishDate = "2017-11-21T12:07:00-05:00" related_articles = ["articles/watch-learn-maestros-at-work.md","articles/playing-bel-canto-4-tips-for-pianists.md"]
+related_companies = ["scene/companies/royal-opera-house.md"]
+related_people = ["scene/people/joyce-didonato.md","scene/people/lawrence-brownlee.md","scene/people/daniela-barcellona.md","scene/people/michele-pertusi.md","scene/people/mirco-palazzi.md","scene/people/jacquelyn-stucker.md"]
-Photo: Bill Cooper." publishDate = "2017-11-21T12:07:00-05:00" short_description = "Remarkably, despite all the difficulties of this work, the cast took it all in stride, making it seem effortless as they thrilled with truly pristine singing.
+short_description = "Remarkably, despite all the difficulties of this work, the cast took it all in stride, making it seem effortless as they thrilled with truly pristine singing.
 The singers also had the difficult job of filling a massive stage, sparse with sets or props.
 This was achieved by real presence and unteachable charisma, which the ensemble possessed in spades." slug = "the-olympics-of-singing-semiramide-at-roh" title = "The Olympics of Singing: Semiramide at ROH"